 [Explained] Electric Locomotive Traction System Block Diagram

-In this article, we are going to discuss the Electric Locomotive Traction System Block Diagram with a detailed explanation.
+In this article, we are going to see the Electric Locomotive Traction System Block Diagram and discuss about it with a detailed explanation.
 We will discuss how an Electric locomotive takes power from the overhead line, and how it is used to operate the motor.
-There are mainly three types of electrification used in electrical traction systems - 1.
+There are three main types of electrification used in electrical traction systems: 1.
 Direct Current (DC) Electrification System 2.
 Alternating Current (AC) Electrification System 3.
 Composite or Kando system.
-So here we will discuss the modern system that is the Composite or Kando System.
+So, here we will discuss the modern system, which is the Composite or Kando System.

 Electric Locomotive Traction System Block Diagram